ErwanLT/adventofcode/aoc-2021/src/main/java/aoc/day07/README.md

-# Day 07 : he Treachery of Whales
+# Day 07 : The Treachery of Whales
 ## Part 1

 A giant [whale](https://en.wikipedia.org/wiki/Sperm_whale) has decided your submarine is its next meal, and it's much faster than you are.
 There's nowhere to run!